anyscale/madewithml.github.io/docs/pivot.md

 - [x] sound software engineering
 - [x] delivering (actual) value with ML

 Made With ML very quickly gained a lot of traction and we are guilty of creating overwhelm.
-We **apologize** and now we're focused on helping people learn how to responsibly deliver value with ML.
+We **apologize** and now we're focused on helping people learn how to responsibly develop, iterate and deliver value with ML.